APA 8-ball Doubles Championship

 - NO EARPHONES – You are not permitted to wear earphones of any type during Tournament play.
 This includes ear buds, headphones, headsets, Bluetooth devices, etc. Hearing aids and non-electronic earplugs are allowed.

-- CELL PHONE USE – Cell phone use is prohibited while a player is taking their turn at the table and during coaching time-outs.
+- CELL PHONE AND SMARTWATCH USE – Cell phone and smartwatch use is prohibited while a player is taking their turn at the table and during coaching time-outs.

 - CLOSE SHOTS – If a shot looks like it may result in a “bad hit,” stop the game and get a Tournament Official to observe the shot and make the call.
 Either player may stop the game to ask for a call.
 The decision of the Tournament Official is final.
 If a shot is close and a Tournament Official is not called, the ruling will most likely be in the shooter’s favor.